GenomicsAotearoa/GenomicsAotearoa.github.io/ga-tools.md

 ## Tools, workflows and pipelines

-The following are links to Genomics Aotearoa GitHub repositories that inmplement specific analysis workflows.
+The following are links to Genomics Aotearoa GitHub repositories that implement specific analysis workflows.

 - [environmental_metagenomics](https://github.com/GenomicsAotearoa/environmental_metagenomics) - A quick workflow to get researchers started with the bioinformatic pipeline used in the Environmental Metagenomics program.